maikvandergaag/msft-extensions/azuredevops/filecontenttovariable/readme.md

-File Content To Variable is a Build and Release Task for wihtin your Build / Release pipeline.
+File Content To Variable is a Build and Release Task for within your Build / Release pipeline.

 With this tasks you can save the content of a file to a variable.